SriNandan33/flask-word-counter/README.md

-# Edyst Challenge
+# Flask Word Counter
-### A simple flask app that counts words in given URL.
+### A simple flask app that counts words in a webpage for a given URL.

 ## Dependencies
  * Flask==1.0.2